JeroenDMulder/powRICLPM/cran-comments.md

 * The example of `powRICLPM_Mplus()` now writes to tempdir(), and the created files are cleaned up afterwards.

+### R CMD check results

-There are 3 NOTES, which can be safely ignored:
+There are 2 NOTES, which can be safely ignored:

 * The term "CLPM" is not misspelled.

-* The "(possibly) invalid DOI" is not invalid.
+Moreover, the "(possibly) invalid DOI" is not invalid.
 As mentioned above, the paper it refers to, Mulder (2022), is currently in press but has already been given this DOI.

+* ONLY on Fedora Linux (via R-hub): "checking HTML version of manual ...
+NOTE Skipping checking HTML validation: no command 'tidy' found."
+I cannot change that `tidy` is not on the path, or update `tidy` on the external Fedora Linux server.

 ## Resubmission 3